The Best Roof Installation Process: Step-by-Step Guide

 To ensure optimal performance, follow these steps to install the felt:

-1. Roll out the felt smooth.
+1. Roll out the felt smoothly.

 2. Temporarily secure the felt with a few nails.